Mårten Boström

 Mårten Boström (born 3 August 1982 in Kirkkonummi) is a Finnish orienteering competitor and long-distance runner.
 He won a gold medal in sprint at the 2013 World Orienteering Championships in Vuokatti.
 He reached the podium in the junior race at the Nordic Cross Country Championships in 2001, taking the bronze.
 He received a bronze medal in sprint at the 2004 European Orienteering Championships in Roskilde.
 He received a silver medal in the classic distance at the 2001 Junior World Orienteering Championships, and a bronze medal in the relay event in 2000.
+He won Jukola in 2004 and 2005.

+In 2011 he won the Copenhagen Marathon with a time of 2:21:44.